-The academic year at Sydney Law is divided into two semesters.
-First semester runs from March through June.
-Second semester runs from late July through November.
+The academic year at Sydney Law School is divided into two semesters: the first semester runs from March through June, and the second semester runs from late July through November.
 For specific dates, see Sydney’s current academic calendars.

-Students interested in the Sydney Law exchange program should follow the application process described on the HLS semester abroad webpage.
+Students interested in the Sydney Law School exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad: Planning and Application page.

 The exchange agreement stipulates that Sydney Law reserve at least one spot for an HLS J.D. student each year.
 HLS may recommend more than one candidate but Sydney will make the ultimate selection of students.

 Students who wish to live off-campus are encouraged to arrive at least two to three weeks before the semester begins, both for orientation and to allow enough time to find housing.
-Once in Sydney, you may meet with Accommodation Officers who will advise and assist with off-campus housing options and details.
-Please see the off-campus accommodations webpage for more information.
-Past program participants have also recommended websites like www.gumtree.com.au for local housing options.
+Once in Sydney, HLS students may meet with Accommodation Officers who will advise and assist with off-campus housing options and details.
+Please see Sydney’s “Live off-campus” webpage for more information.
+HLS students have also recommended websites like Gumtree for local housing options.